Derv6464/ComicSearch/README.md

 # ComicSearch
-A tool to search every comic books characters apperances
+A tool to search every comic books characters appearances.
+This tool searches through comics to find the appearances of characters.
+It breaks the appearances into 4 categories, featured, supporting, villains and other.
+This enables the user to choose exactly how they want to read characters.
+It is also able to search for when 2 or more characters appear in a comic together

 #### Making the Project
 This is the full report on this project and how I made it